 The keys to website security are to minimize the attack surface of the website infrastructure and place controls over how network traffic traverses the platform.
 A security-first architectural design is the only recommended way to protect web servers hosted on-premise or in the cloud.

-If you decide not to go with a dedicated server, VPS hosting is a very popular platform choice when designing websites, but it is important to check that your cloud provider has already done the hard work of creating a security-defined infrastructure as part of the VPS service.
+If you decide not to go with dedicated server hosting, VPS hosting is a very popular platform choice when designing websites, but it is important to check that your cloud provider has already done the hard work of creating a security-defined infrastructure as part of the VPS service.

 Most web designers are happy to let someone else manage the infrastructure so they can focus on creating excellent web content.

 There are many distinct layers to web server infrastructure, typically comprised of the front end, the mid-tier, and the backend.
 Multi-tier web applications are arguably the most common configuration, wherein the infrastructure is usually protected by a load-balancer with enhanced security configuration and a network firewall at the network edge perimeter.